 If it can’t be found

 If the creditor can’t produce the CCA agreement for your debt, it is unenforceable.

 I would allow the debt collector a couple of months before deciding that they aren’t going to be able to find it.
 Three if you are feeling nervous.

 The debt is still legal, it stays on your credit record and the creditor can ask you to pay it … but they can’t make you by taking you to court.
 The regulator says they have to explain this to you – they aren’t allowed to pretend you do have to pay it.

 In this case you can simply stop paying the debt – or tell your DMP firm to stop paying it, explaining why.

 There is a small chance that the CCA agreement could be found later.
+This seems to be rare – if the debt collector hasn’t found in in the first few months the chances of it turning up later seem very low!
 To prevent that being a problem, and to stop the odd polite letter, you may decide to offer them a really low settlement amount, say 5%.

 This is why it’s worth asking for the CCA agreement before making a good settlement offer.
 By clearing out of the way any unenforceable debts you will have more money left to settle the others.

 When the CCA agreement is produced